Skip to main content

 Format and Placement of In-Text Citations

-APA style requires specific kinds of information be included in in-text citations.
-The author's last name and the work's date of publication must appear & are usually all that is necessary when citing an idea, an entire book, an article or other work.
+APA style requires specific kinds of information to be included in in-text citations.
+The author's last name and the work's date of publication must appear & are usually all that is necessary when citing an idea, an entire book, an article, or other work.
 These must match exactly the corresponding entry in the references list.

-Placement of the citation may vary within the text of your paper.
+The placement of the citation may vary within the text of your paper.
 There are two formats for in-text citations:

 • Narrative Citation: